How Much Compensation Can I Claim For Stress At Work?

 If you have any questions at all about No Win No Fee stress at work compensation claims, please get in touch on the number at the top of this page.

 Coming up with an average payout for stress at work claims is pretty much impossible.
-Each case of work-related stress is different, and some are more severe than others.
-This is why just about every law firm’s compensation calculator you will find online always gets the numbers wrong.
+Each case of work-related stress is different as some are more severe than others.
+This is why just about every law firm’s personal injury compensation calculator online fails to provide an accurate estimate, as they are automated tools that don’t consider any case-specific details.

-No work-related stress compensation calculator can factor in the many issues that form part of a work-related claim.
-The numbers below are based on similar claims and can be used as a ballpark figure.
+No stress at work compensation calculator can factor in the many issues that form part of a claim.
+The figures included below are taken from the Judicial College guidelines and are based on past payouts for injuries and illnesses of a related nature.

 |Post-Traumatic Stress Disorder||Severe||£56,180 to £94,470||Involving permanent effects which prevent the injured person from working at all or at least from functioning at anything approaching the pre-trauma level.|